OpenEvalProject/evals/manuscripts/elife-104894/v1/manuscript.md

 ### Affiliations

 1. Department of Ophthalmology and Visual Sciences Salt Lake City United States
-2. https://ror.org/03r0ha626 Department of Neurobiology, University of Utah Salt Lake City United States
+2. Department of Neurobiology, University of Utah Salt Lake City United States ([ROR:03r0ha626](https://ror.org/03r0ha626))
 3. Department of Ophthalmology and Visual Sciences Syracuse United States
-4. https://ror.org/040kfrw16 Department of Cell and Developmental Biology, SUNY Upstate Medical University Syracuse United States
+4. Department of Cell and Developmental Biology, SUNY Upstate Medical University Syracuse United States ([ROR:040kfrw16](https://ror.org/040kfrw16))
-5. https://ror.org/00py81415 Department of Ophthalmology, Duke Eye Center, Duke University Durham United States
+5. Department of Ophthalmology, Duke Eye Center, Duke University Durham United States ([ROR:00py81415](https://ror.org/00py81415))
-6. https://ror.org/040kfrw16 Department of Biochemistry and Molecular Biology, SUNY Upstate Medical University Syracuse United States
+6. Department of Biochemistry and Molecular Biology, SUNY Upstate Medical University Syracuse United States ([ROR:040kfrw16](https://ror.org/040kfrw16))
-7. https://ror.org/03r0ha626 Department of Bioengineering, University of Utah Salt Lake City United States
+7. Department of Bioengineering, University of Utah Salt Lake City United States ([ROR:03r0ha626](https://ror.org/03r0ha626))

 † Corresponding author

 ## Abstract

 The risk for developing primary open-angle glaucoma (POAG) correlates with the magnitude of ocular hypertension (OHT) and the concentration of transforming growth factor-β2 (TGFβ2) in the aqueous humor.
 Effective treatment of POAG requires a detailed understanding of the interaction between pressure sensing mechanisms in the trabecular meshwork (TM) and biochemical risk factors.
 Here, we employed molecular, optical, electrophysiological, and tonometric strategies to establish the role of TGFβ2 in transcription and functional expression of mechanosensitive channel isoforms alongside studies of TM contractility in biomimetic hydrogels and intraocular pressure (IOP) regulation in a mouse model of TGFβ2-induced OHT.
 TGFβ2 upregulated expression of Trpv4 and Piezo1 transcripts and time-dependently augmented functional TRPV4 activation.
 TRPV4 agonists induced contractility of TM-seeded hydrogels, whereas pharmacological inhibition suppressed TGFβ2-induced hypercontractility and abrogated OHT in eyes overexpressing TGFβ2.
-Trpv4 -deficient mice resisted TGFβ2-driven increases in IOP, but nocturnal OHT was not additive to TGFβ-evoked OHT.
+Trpv4-deficient mice resisted TGFβ2-driven increases in IOP, but nocturnal OHT was not additive to TGFβ-evoked OHT.
 Our study establishes the fundamental role of TGFβ as a modulator of mechanosensing in nonexcitable cells, identifies the TRPV4 channel as the final common mechanism for TM contractility and circadian and pathological OHT, and offers insights for future treatments that can lower IOP in the sizeable cohort of hypertensive glaucoma patients that resist current treatments.

 ## Introduction